When you don’t know how to install an exterior door, you have a few options:

-This guide on the Home Depot website helps you figure it out easily if you’ve got an inswing or outswing exterior door.
+This door hanging guide from the Home Depot helps you figure it out easily if you’ve got an inswing or outswing exterior door.

 STEP 3: Remove the Exterior Door

 With a hammer and screwdriver, tap out the two bolt that is holding the door on the hinge.
-Just make sure you’ve got two people lifting that door!
+Just make sure you’ve got two people lifting the door!
 It’s super heavy!

-I ended up giving the door to a friend, but you can easily repurpose it for other DIY projects, or donate it to a salvage shop or maybe even a thrift store.
+I ended up giving the door to a friend, but you can easily repurpose an old door for many of DIY projects, or you donate it to a salvage shop or thrift store.

 STEP 4: Remove the Door Trim

-Once the brick was trim, he was able to remove the small pieces and make it nice and even!
+Once the brick was trimmed, he was able to remove the small pieces of brick and make it nice and even!

 Make adjustments where needed (for example, if you need to nail down pressure-treated wood to the threshold to raise the door to sit flush with the entry.
-We didn’t need this).
+We didn’t need to do this).

 STEP 7: Caulk the Threshold

-After you’ve test-fitted the door and you’re confident it’s a good fit (make sure!!), now you can caulk the threshold with silicone caulk made for windows and doors.
-This is so no water gets inside.
+After you’ve test-fitted the door and you’re confident it’s a good fit, now you can caulk the exterior threshold with silicone caulk made for windows and doors.
+This ensures that no water gets inside.

-Once you’ve got a good fit and the caulking on the threshold is in place, just set that baby in there (two people required, of course).
+Once you’ve got a good fit and the caulking on the threshold is in place, set the exterior door into place.
+You’ll likely need two people.

 STEP 9: Add Shims and Screws